Cedara College of Agriculture: Programs

+Facilities

 A 60-ha area commonly known as "College Farm" has been set aside primarily for training students in animal husbandry and general farming practices.
 A beef herd and a sheep flock are kept specifically to train students in aspects of basic veterinary techniques, beef management practices (dehorning, castration, identification) and sheep management practices (foot care, castration, tail docking, identification).
 A small pig unit and small dairy are also kept for student training purposes.
 A broiler and layer unit meet the demands of poultry production practicals.
 A fully equipped laboratory is used for crop- and animal-related teaching and learning.